saintly2k/FoOlSlideX/README.md

 # Do not use yet
 RoriconScans is still being built.
 Using it may be VERY difficult.
 However, everything you need to know is in "core/config.php".
-Once configured, login to your MySQL Database (via phpMyAdmin?) and import "roriconmanga.sql".
+Once configured, login to your MySQL Database (via phpMyAdmin?) and import "roriconscans.sql".
 You're ready to go (if this would work properly now).
+For admin acces, see the file "views/pages/users.php" and edit them to your likings (also mentioned in the config).
+Indexing Mangas and chapters doesnt work yet, but is going to be implemented.

 # To-do
 a lot of things... going to bed now, may add 2morrow.